 A side note: Once Acrobat Reader is installed, MacAfee will have embedded its software at multiple places and set it to automatically run each time the computer starts, without you ever knowingly agreeing to that.

 So yes, almost all the free apps you download from the Internet include some unwanted extras.

-Mind you, this kind of tricks is rather benign.
+Mind you, this kind of trick is rather benign.
 Many others can be a lot more egregiously malicious.
 Some even cause you to install malware or ransomware on your computer.
 There’s no limit to bad intentions — the Internet is a minefield.

 - We generally want to be accepted, admired, or validated.

 - It’s hard to admit when we’re wrong, and we don’t want to be wrong in the first place.
 We lie to ourselves all the time on this front.

 - We search for things online and many times to prove that we’re right, to validate what we already believe.
 In other words, we think we’re “educating” ourselves while actually, we’re reinforcing our ignorance.

 And the content providers know all those.
 How?
 Well, for one, they are human, too.
 Also, they understand how search engines work.
 And, again, their goal is to make money from your attention.

 Search engine manipulation and confirmation bias

 Based on that, the interested parties can create compelling ads and relevant content.
 It’s a simple matter of demand and supply.
 The goal is to harvest the most attention and convert it into cash.

-That is the reason why when there’s a big event, like the release of a new iPhone, you’ll see a tone of content on the subject.
+That is the reason why when there’s a big event, like the release of a new iPhone, you’ll see a ton of content on the subject.
 Or, you’ll notice how you suddenly see ads about cars everywhere after searching for “EVs.”

 So here’s an interesting question: What if, for some reason, a lot of folks search for something that doesn’t exist?
 Well, that’s when you’ll find fake content.
 That’s how conspiracy theories of all kinds come to life and thrive, anyway.